parides55/capitals-quiz/README.md

 - **The username page**

-  - Once the Let's Play button, from the main landing page, is clicked the users are directed to this page and are asked to provide a username, so their scored can be linked with them and stored in the local storage of the browser.
+  - Once the "Let's Play" button, from the main landing page, is clicked the users are directed to this page and are asked to provide a username, so their scored can be linked with them and stored in the local storage of the browser.
   - The Start button will not allow the users to start the game without providing a username.
 If the users try to click the start button without a user name an alert will be generated asking the users to provide a username in order to continue.
   - In the username page only the Home icon is available to select since the game has partially started and the users shouldn't be distracted from other features, so they can have a clear path to follow.